When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Sometimes the biggest threats come in the smallest packages.

-We’ve evaluated many modern studies to learn more about insect repellents and how they affect your pregnant body and unborn baby.
-We’ve compared dozens of products, trying to find the best options to suit all scenarios.
+We evaluated modern studies to understand how insect repellents affect your pregnant body and your developing baby.
+We also compared dozens of formulations to find options that actually work without making you feel nauseous.

 Our Top Picks